commercialhaskell/stack/doc/GUIDE.md

 # build output ...
 ```

 This succeeds, automatically installing the necessary GHC along the way.
-So,
+So, we
-we see that different LTS versions use different GHC versions and stack can
+see that different LTS versions use different GHC versions and Stack can handle
-handle that.
+that.

 ### Other resolver values